-• Foundational Instrument Study • Further Instrument Study • Live Performance Workshop • Applied Biblical Studies: Foundations • Applied Biblical Studies: Developing Salvation History • Pursuit of Worship
+• Foundational Instrument Study • Further Instrument Study • Applied Biblical studies; Foundations • Applied Biblical studies; Developing Salvation History • Pursuit of Worship 1; Identity & principles • Live performance workshop

 How to apply